 Laurence Bray specializes in engineering education and has expertise in the fundamentals of neuroscience using computational, experimental, and behavioral approaches.
 Bray collaborates with clinicians at Fairfax INOVA Health System on a variety of educational and research initiatives.

 Shani Ross is an instructional faculty in the department whose interests are in neural modulation, neural interfaces, and undergraduate education.
-Ross has a collaboration with Mason's Department of Global and Community Health.
+Ross collaborates with Mason's Department of Global and Community Health.

 Eugene Kim is an instructional faculty member in the department whose interests are in Scholarship of Teaching and Learning (SoTL) research, specifically in team-based learning and engineering self-efficacy.
 Kim's engineering research expertise is in the production of protein-based biomaterials using synthetic biology.
 He collaborates with other engineering instructors and experts in pedagogy and educational development around the country to provide students with the best possible education in the classroom and in research through evidence-based teaching practices.